Samy-Ulz/iSchedule/README.md

 The preferences feature is not fully implemented yet, you can add preferences to the DB, but they won't be taken into account.

+The timetable only shows the current week, so to test it, you have to add new courses in the current week.

 This project was part of a university coding course and is intended for academic demonstration purposes only.